Nick7244/Nick7244.github.io/aboutMe/index.md

 My name is Nick and this is my personal website!

 My journey started in Long Island, NY.
 I grew up and spent most of my life there.
 Living on an island meant lots of time spent by the water.
 My summers were often filled with beach days and fishing.
+This is the view I had every summer night growing up, being a 5 minute walk to the beach.

 <p align="center">
 <img width="494" height="300" src="../pics/Sunset.jpg">
 </p>

-This is the view I had every summer night growing up, being a 5 minute walk to the beach.

 After leaving Long Island to attend college, I journeyed my way down to Baltimore, Maryland to pursue my passion for engineering at The Johns Hopkins University.
-Hopkins has been my home for the past 4 and a half years, and has some pretty nice sights of its own!
+Hopkins was my home for 5 years, and has some pretty nice sights of its own!
 One of my favorite parts of campus is the view of the Gilman clock tower at sunset.

 <p align="center">
 <img width="555" height="300" src="../pics/Gilman.jpg">